JJ-Lab/Course_pandas/README.md

 # Course_Pandas
-Course of Pandas (Data Management with Python)
+Course of pandas (Data Management with Python)